kiranmadanwad/email-search/README.md

 ### Kafka Queue
 - To make data ingestion from Kafka parallel and optimize the entire process, we can implement parallelism at various levels in our data pipeline.
 Parallel processing allows us to handle larger volumes of data more efficiently, which can help maintain sub-300ms response times for email search.
 Here are some strategies for achieving parallelism in data ingestion from Kafka:

-- Kafka Consumer Groups:
+- **Kafka Consumer Groups**:

     - Use Kafka Consumer Groups: Kafka allows you to create consumer groups with multiple consumer instances.
 Each instance in a consumer group can process data in parallel from different Kafka partitions.

-- Increase the number of consumer instances: By adding more consumer instances to a consumer group, you can parallelize the processing of data from multiple partitions.
+- **Increase the number of consumer instances**:
+  - By adding more consumer instances to a consumer group, you can parallelize the processing of data from multiple partitions.
 Ensure that the number of consumer instances matches the number of partitions in your Kafka topic for optimal parallelism.

-- Parallel Message Processing:
+- **Parallel Message Processing**:

-Implement parallel processing within each consumer instance: Each Kafka message can be processed in parallel using multi-threading or multiprocessing within your consumer code.
+  - Implement parallel processing within each consumer instance: Each Kafka message can be processed in parallel using multi-threading or multiprocessing within your consumer code.
 This can be especially useful if processing a single message involves complex operations.

+- **Use worker pools**:
-- Use worker pools: Consider using worker pools to distribute Kafka message processing across multiple worker threads or processes.
+  - Consider using worker pools to distribute Kafka message processing across multiple worker threads or processes.

-- Batch Processing:
+- **Batch Processing**:
   - Process messages in batches: Instead of processing one message at a time, collect a batch of messages and process them together.
 This reduces the overhead of message handling and can improve throughput.

+- **Adjust the batch size**:
-Adjust the batch size: Experiment with different batch sizes to find the optimal trade-off between throughput and processing latency.
+  - Experiment with different batch sizes to find the optimal trade-off between throughput and processing latency.
 ### Application Servers
-- Develop Spring Boot microservices responsible for handling search queries.
+- Develop (Spring Boot/python flask) microservices responsible for handling search queries.
 - Implement parallel search processing by dividing the search workload into tasks handled by multiple threads or processes.
 - Use connection pooling to efficiently manage connections to the Cassandra database.
 - Implement error handling and retries for resilience.